mjwheatley/cordova-plugin-android-fingerprint-auth/README.md

 # Update to Version 1.2.0
 Please consult the [changelog](https://github.com/mjwheatley/cordova-plugin-android-fingerprint-auth/blob/master/changelog.md).

+# Attention
+This plugin misses the "cancel" string translation.
+We adopted it for our buildprocess.

 # About
 This plugin was created referencing the [Fingerprint Dialog sample](http://developer.android.com/samples/FingerprintDialog/index.html) and the [Confirm Credential sample](http://developer.android.com/samples/ConfirmCredential/index.html) referenced by the [Android 6.0 APIs webpage](http://developer.android.com/about/versions/marshmallow/android-6.0.html).